 A Medicare Supplement plan would typically do the job best for people that have family history of chronic illness, are currently unhealthy and visit the physician frequently, live in a number of areas of the nation that have few or no Medicare Advantage plans available, or those who wish to minimize unexpected medical bills.
 Finding the appropriate Medicare Supplement Plan might seem confusing in the beginning, but the more you research your alternatives and become acquainted with assorted plan-related provisions, the more you will have the ability to choose the very best coverage for your requirements.
 The best thing about Medicare and Medicare Supplements is you don’t have to worry about whether your doctor is in the network.
 The policy charges depend on your current age, so as you get older you may want to consider if the supplement program is still your best option.

 Ready to talk about your options?
 I meet one on one with my Medicare customers to help them design a plan that does what you need it to do, pay your medical bills with no surprises.
-I want you to see your options in “black & white” so you truly understand the coverage and how to make Medicare work best for you.
+I want you to see your options in “black & white” so you truly understand the coverage and how Medicare might work best for you.
 Set an appointment online or just call or message me with any questions at 317-296-8881.
 You can also leave me a voicemail and I’ll make sure to get back to you ASAP.

 By clicking the “Submit” button above I provide my signature expressly authorizing Larry Medcalf and/or his assistant, to contact me at the telephone/email address provided via live voice, email or text message to confirm my interest in receiving quotes.
 My carrier’s message and data rates may apply.
 I understand that my signature is not a condition of purchasing any property, goods, and services and that I may revoke my consent at any time.